Swarm intelligence: Boids (Reynolds 1987)

 More complex rules can be added, such as obstacle avoidance and goal seeking.

 Self-propelled particles (Vicsek et al. 1995)

 Self-propelled particles (SPP), also referred to as the Vicsek model, was introduced in 1995 by Vicsek et al. as a special case of the boids model introduced in 1986 by Reynolds.
 A swarm is modelled in SPP by a collection of particles that move with a constant speed but respond to a random perturbation by adopting at each time increment the average direction of motion of the other particles in their local neighbourhood.
 SPP models predict that swarming animals share certain properties at the group level, regardless of the type of animals in the swarm.
 Swarming systems give rise to emergent behaviours which occur at many different scales, some of which are turning out to be both universal and robust.
 It has become a challenge in theoretical physics to find minimal statistical models that capture these behaviours.

+Social potential fields (Reif et al. 1999)

+Social Potential Fields, developed in 1999 by John H. Reif and Hongyan Wang, is one of the earliest models for Swarm Intelligence, developed for use for autonomous control of robot swarm systems that may consist of from hundreds to perhaps tens of thousands or more autonomous robots.
+It is the first paper to apply a potential field model to distributed autonomous multi-robot control.
+A Social Potential Field defines simple artificial force laws between pairs of robots or robot groups.
+These force laws are inverse-power force laws, incorporating both attraction and repulsion, similar but more general compared to the force laws found in molecular dynamics.
+As one of simplest examples, they define a force law where attraction dominates over long distances and repulsion dominates on short distances.
+The force laws can be distinct between various robots.
+An individual robot's motion is controlled by the resultant artificial force imposed by other robots and other components of the system.
+The Social Potential Fields approach is distributed since the force calculations and motion control can be done in an asynchronous and distributed manner.
+Using specially tailored force laws, they demonstrate complex behaviors and what might be viewed as "social relations' among robots.
+Therefore, the model was termed "Social Potential Fields”.

+They demonstrated by computer simulations that the method can yield interesting and useful behaviors among robots, including clustering, guarding, escorting, patrolling, etc. The 1999 paper envisioned many industrial and military applications such as assembling, transporting, hazardous inspection, patrolling, and military control of swarm systems.

+Their simulations showed the social potential fields method is robust in that the method can tolerate errors in sensors and actuators.
+The Social Potential Fields paper also extended the social potential fields model to use spring laws as force laws.